ThePeopleAlchemist Fashion Edit: inspiring women everywhere – style has no age

 “Prejudice or discrimination on the grounds of a person’s age.”

-If we really want to end ageism once and for all, the solution is in mutual acceptance, appreciation and integration.
+A: If we really want to end ageism once and for all, the solution is mutual acceptance, appreciation, and integration.
 There are some beautifully stylish women in their 20s, as there are in their 60s.
 Style does develop and evolve over time.
 But that doesn’t mean you have more of it at one point than another – it’s just different.

-No I’m not saying that everything should be age neutral.
-Personally I don't think that’s a wise idea.
-If we move towards age neutral branding, products and advertising, then we still risk marginalising sectors of society.
+A: No I’m not saying that everything should be age-neutral.
+Personally, I don’t think that’s a wise idea.
+If we move towards age-neutral branding, products and advertising, then we still risk marginalising sectors of society.
 It’s like saying a garment is one size fits all – it may fit a lot of people, but it most certainly won’t fit everyone.

 So please can we stop with these phrases before they become acceptable and the norm.
 Because, whilst they seem harmless, their undertones are damaging.